 If any other businesses want to do likewise we would be obliged.

-Tommy K and Adair C have collected the bags and recycled them locally, adding to our groups funds.
+Tommy K and Adair C have collected the bags and are on the way to the Recycling machine right now, 11.25.

 On Saturday 24 August 2024, the Friends of the Camac Voluntary Group held a Heritage Week River Walk, which started at 14.00 at the Civic Plaza, at the junction of Orchard Road and the nInth Lock Road and finished at 15.30 at Driscoll’s Pond in Clondalkin Leisure Car Park.